sarkershantonu/Automation-Getting-Started/AllureJunit/README.md

 # Allure Junit
 This repository contains
-1. How can we start Aluure Junit
+1. How can we start Allure Junit
 2. Examples with all annotation supported

 # Project Requirements